 Still not convinced?
 This won't be creepy at all: Next time you're in a yoga studio, gym, or coffee shop, look around, and you'll see the Lululemon logo on the waistband of fitness enthusiasts of all ages.
 (Fun fact: The curvy A stands for Athletically Hip, Lululemon's former name.)

 Inspired by the brand's motto, "Doing Things Is Better Than Not Doing Things," OV fans and influencers post hiking, biking, workout, and dog-walking selfies with the obvious hashtag, #doingthings.
-Outdoor Voices encourages fun over competition and lets shoppers create outfits by building an OV "kit" with a bottom and a top for $75 to $95.
+Outdoor Voices encourages fun over competition and lets shoppers create outfits by building an OV "kit" with a bottom and a top.

 Believe it or not, Milwaukee, Wisconsin, has a thriving yoga scene, and Suzy Weyenberg is a big part of it.
 Weyenberg, who owns three Empower Yoga studios with two more in the works, swears by Athleta.
 "I love the diversity.
 I delight in opening the catalog and seeing women of all shapes, sizes, and ages," she explains.

-Alo Yoga encourages its followers to take their practice to the street—sometimes literally, as you can see on its colorful Instagram account—but hey, in these sleek and supportive designs, there’s no reason not to!
+Alo Yoga encourages its followers to take their practice to the street (sometimes literally, as you can see on its colorful Instagram account), and hey, in these sleek and supportive designs, there’s no reason not to!

 Saying yes to leg day is easy in Sweaty Betty's colorful line of sculpting leggings.
 This British athleisure brand has been a favorite across the pond for over 15 years, inspiring women to "find empowerment through fitness."

-Finally, every yogi needs a high-quality mat, and Jade mats are Weyenberg's favorite, both for the quality and the company's green focus.
-"When you buy a mat, Jade plants a tree,” she explains.
-Sounds like a win-win to us!
+Finally, every yogi needs a high-quality mat, and Jade mats are Weyenberg's favorite, for both the quality and the company's green focus.
+"When you buy a mat, Jade plants a tree," explains the brand.
+It sounds like a win-win to us!